emissary-ingress/emissary/reference/filter-reference.md

        signing appropriately
 	 + This behavior can be modified by delegating to [`JWT` Filter](#filter-type-jwt) with `accessTokenJWTFilter`.
-The arguments are the same as the arguments when erferring to a JWT Filter from a FilterPolicy.
+The arguments are the same as the arguments when referring to a JWT Filter from a FilterPolicy.
    * `"userinfo"`: Validates the access token by polling the OIDC UserInfo Endpoint.
 This means that the Ambassador Edge Stack